Blogs

 How is Postpartum Depression different from “Baby Blues”?

-“Baby blues” can be defined as a mild type of postpartum depression experienced by up to 80 per cent of new moms.
+“Baby blues” can be defined as a mild type of postpartum depression experienced by up to 80 percent of new moms.
 It may start within one to three days after delivery and lasts for up to 10 days or, sometimes a few weeks.
 The women suffering from this type of postpartum depression experience mood swings, confusion, anxiety, and trouble sleeping or eating.
-New mothers, approximately 13 per cent, experience a serious form of postpartum depression.
+New mothers, approximately 13 percent, experience a serious form of postpartum depression.
 This type of depression lasts for a longer time.
-Women that have had an episode of depression or family history are at greater risk.
+Women that have had an episode of depression or a family history are at greater risk.

 • Feeling that they cannot provide care for the baby